 A little away from the typical areas visited by tourists on a large nursery and botanical gardens in Vienna’s 22nd district.

-Two markets that focus less on arts and crafts and more on food and/or gourmet offerings are:
+Christmas markets that focus less on arts and crafts and more on food, beverages and/or gourmet offerings include:

-- Wintermarkt am Riesenradplatz: food and drink stalls only.
-Right next to a carousel, mini train, and the huge Prater entertainment complex
+- Wintermarkt am Riesenradplatz: largely food and drink stalls only.
+Right next to a carousel, mini train, the famous giant Ferris wheel, and the huge Prater entertainment complex

-- Genussmarkt bei der Oper: a mainly food and drink market opposite the state opera house.
+- Advent Genussmarkt: a mainly food and drink market next to the state opera house.
 Usually full of Austrian and Italian specialties.
-Rather small, but with a glass roof feature that keeps you dry if the weather turns bad
+Quite small

-(Share some mead with a dragon at the medieval advent market)
+(Share some mead with a dragon at the HGM advent market)

-Some other market delights that spring up for just a couple of days:
+Some other market delights spring up for just a couple of days.
+For example:

-- Medieval advent market (November 30th to December 3rd): a hugely popular event outside the excellent Heeresgeschichtliches Museum with food, drink, and wares matching the historical theme
+- HGM advent market: a hugely popular event behind the excellent Heeresgeschichtliches Museum with food, drink, and wares typically matching some historical theme

-- Palais Niederösterreich (December 1st and 2nd): the So Schmeckt NÖ Adventmarkt features the cuisine and products of the province of Lower Austria
+- Palais Niederösterreich: the So Schmeckt NÖ Adventmarkt features excellent cuisine and products from the province of Lower Austria.
+Also handy for the legendary Café Central

-- Weihnachtsquartier (December 1st to 3rd): more a design market than a Christmas market, but great for gifts
+- Weihnachtsquartier: more a design market than a Christmas market, but great for gifts.
+Held in the central and historical Urania building

-- Edelstoff design fair Xmas edition (December 2nd and 3rd): another design market with a special seasonal edition
+- Edelstoff design fair Xmas edition in the Marx Halle venue: another design market with a special seasonal edition

 And finally…